Hideo Sasaki

-Hideo Sasaki (25 November 1919 – 30 August 2000) was a Japanese American landscape architect.
+Hideo Sasaki (佐々木 秀夫, 25 November 1919 – 30 August 2000) was an American landscape architect.

 Biography

 Hideo Sasaki was born in Reedley, California, on 25 November 1919.
 He grew up working on his family's California truck farm, and harvesting crops on Arizona farms.
 He began his college studies at the University of California, Berkeley during the time of World War II.
-Owing to his Japanese descent, he was forced into the Poston internment camp in Arizona after the signing of Executive Order 9066.
+Owing to his Japanese descent, he was forced into the Poston War Relocation Center in Arizona after the signing of Executive Order 9066.
 He was able to leave the camp upon volunteering to work as a farm hand in Sterling, Colorado.

-Soon after the war, he moved to Denver, Colorado where he met his wife, Kisa, a graduate of the University of Colorado.
-Sasaki then moved to the University of Illinois where he received Bachelor of Fine Arts and Landscape Architecture in 1946.
-During his time at the University of Illinois at Urbana Champaign, Sasaki worked with Charles Harris.
+Soon after the war, he moved to Denver, Colorado where he met his wife, Kisa, a graduate of the University of Colorado Boulder.
+Sasaki then moved to the University of Illinois Department of Landscape Architecture where he received Bachelor of Fine Arts and Landscape Architecture in 1946.
+During his time at the University of Illinois at Urbana-Champaign, Sasaki worked with Charles Harris.

-In 1948 he graduated with a Master of Landscape Architecture from Harvard Design School.
+In 1948 he graduated with a Master of Landscape Architecture from Harvard Graduate School of Design.
 After graduation he returned to Illinois where he instructed for two years.
 For the next eighteen years (1953-1970) he became a professor and the chairman of the department of Landscape Architecture of the Harvard Graduate School of Design.
 In 1953, he founded Sasaki Associates, incorporated in nearby Watertown, Massachusetts, where he was the president and chairman until 1980.
 He led the company's architects and planners in developing many noted commercial areas and corporate parks.
 In 1956 he worked on the design of the Havana Plan Piloto with Mario Romañach and the Catalan architect Josep Lluís Sert.
 Fellow landscape architect Peter Walker would join Sasaki Associates and become a partner in 1957; in the following decade, the firm would expand significantly, from six landscape architects to over 200 in various disciplines.

 During his later years he lived with his family (wife and two daughters, Rin and Ann) in Lafayette, California.
 He died on 30 August 2000 in a hospital in Walnut Creek, California.